Git Workflow

 Some developers prefer to pull directly from

-.
+origin/master.
 I’ve encountered a fair number of issues doing this in the past not to do it again. ↩ -

 After some research on mergetools I settled for SourceGear Diffmerge.
 Nowadays, I’m more inclined to use Beyond Compare.
 Both are very good tools.
 Configuring the mergetool is beyond the scope of this guide.
 Mainly, because it is different depending on your setup.
 Here’s how to do it in SourceTree for Windows.
 You can also do it in the Git Extensions settings.
 Google is your best friend. ↩